islam123786/learn-docker/README.md

 7. Pulling and running the docker image
 8. Dockerfile for Springboot Application
 9. Docker Networking
-7. Docker Volumes and Storage
+10. Docker Volumes and Storage
-9. Docker Compose
+11. Docker Compose
-10. Docker Registry
+12. Docker Registry
-11. Multi-stage Docker Builds
+13. Multi-stage Docker Builds
-12. Orchestrating Docker with Kubernetes (Introduction)
-13. Domain name mapping
+14. Spring-mysql-app with Mysql todo app on a custom bridge network(islam-network)
-14. Docker Scout and Docker Init
+15. Docker Scout and Docker Init

 # Notes